 Now that we have a clear understanding of the rules for cleaning your car, let’s outline the steps that should be followed.

-Step 1: Place Your Car in the Right Location
+Step 1: Choose Your Car Wash Location Wisely

 We indicated above that you shouldn’t wash your car in direct sunlight.
 However, there are a few other exterior wash best practices that should be followed.
 First, make sure to situate your car on an even surface; such as a driveway.
 Second, if you can – try to wash the car in shade.
 Finally, make sure to leave yourself plenty of space to work.